Ryggs/Weather-Compose/README.md

 ## 🚊 Data Flow

-The Weapose app uses `Flow` and `suspend` functions for data stream handling in the app.
+The DVTWeather app uses `Flow` and `suspend` functions for data stream handling in the app.

 ![Data flow](image/data_flow.png "Data flow")